 - by companies which do not generate Gibraltar taxable income.

-Therefore, a dividend from a quoted company or a company which does not generate income in Gibraltar or pay tax in Gibraltar will be tax free in the hands of an ordinarily resident individual.
+Therefore, a dividend from a quoted company or a company that does not generate income in Gibraltar or pay tax in Gibraltar will be tax-free in the hands of an ordinarily resident individual.

 Rents, Premiums and other Property Interests